Policies and Institutional Rules

 Student organizations may display exhibits on campus by reserving space through Student Activities.
 An exhibit is an object or a collection of objects designed for temporary display and is not permanently attached to the ground.
 Examples of exhibits commonly displayed on campus include: a reflection wall, a sailboat, vehicle, a poster display, etc.

-An authorized representative must schedule a consultation with a Student Activities staff member before the request is approved.
+An officer must schedule a consultation with a Student Activities staff member before the request is approved.

 Student organizations may sponsor slide shows or films on campus provided they comply with all copyright regulations.
 This policy means that student organizations must obtain permission from the individuals who own the rights to the film prior to showing the film.
 For more information about obtaining rights to films, refer to www.mplc.com.

 Student organizations may film their on-campus events strictly for archival purposes.
 Film recordings may be used for: recruitment videos, videos used for the promotion of the student organization or videos used for the promotion of the student organization events.
 Film footage may be posted on the student organization's site and social media pages.